4: Research - The PhD

 The University recognises that in some circumstances it would be preferable for a student to be able to take a short period of time away in order to deal with a personal issue or undertake minor medical treatment, without their visa being curtailed.
 Where the time needed is quantifiable and equates to less than a total of six weeks in an academic year, it is possible for the University to record this period of time as an Authorised Absence rather than TWD.
 However, a student will not be able to apply for extension to their registration as a result of Authorised Absence.
-If you need to apply for a period of TWD or Authorised Absence or an extension, you should speak to the Postgraduate Teaching and Learning Manager (Maryanne Heafey) in the first instance.
+If you need to apply for a period of TWD or Authorised Absence or an extension, you should speak to the Programme Manager (Maryanne Heafey) in the first instance.
 During a period of Temporary Withdrawal (or resit without residence), you are not permitted to attend classes either formally or informally.
 However, in order to help students prepare for their return to study or sitting examinations, access to University IT facilities and the Library will normally continue during these periods.
 You are able to view the University guidance on the supervision of students based away from the University onlineLink opens in a new window.

 Contributing to teaching and marking (and UKVI restrictions).

 Acquiring teaching experience is extremely valuable for students who think that they might want to pursue an academic career.
 You are therefore encouraged to take on a reasonable amount of undergraduate class teaching from the first year of the PhD and may be able to do so from the second year of the MRes.
 Three or four classes a week (in one course) normally takes up the equivalent of one day, after allowing for preparation and marking.
 This seems sensible for most students, although those students on Teaching Assistantships have a somewhat heavier load.